-Instead of promising quick fixes, Ramsey offers a bold, no-nonsense approach to money matters.
-His book provides not only the how-to, but also real hope for getting out of debt and achieving total financial health.
+Instead of promising quick fixes, Dave Ramsey offers a bold, no-nonsense approach to money matters.
+His book provides not only the how-to, but also real hope for getting out of debt and achieving total financial freedom.

 Rich Dad, Poor Dad

 Robert Kiyosaki grew up with two dads — his real father and the father of his best friend, his rich dad.
-One man was well educated and an employee all his life; the other simply relied on “street smarts” and was a path one of entrepreneurship…a road that eventually led him to become one of the wealthiest men in Hawaii.
+One man was well educated and an employee all his life; the other simply relied on “street smarts” and was on a path of entrepreneurship… a road that eventually led him to become one of the wealthiest men in Hawaii.
 In contrast, Robert’s poor dad struggled financially all his life.